Drywood Termites: Profile and Information

 Habitats

-The Incisitermes snyderi (light southeastern drywood termite) which is found from South Carolina to Florida and west to Texas.
+The Incisitermes snyderi (light southeastern drywood termite) is found from South Carolina to Florida and west to Texas.
 It is the most destructive species of drywood termite inhabiting the areas mentioned above.

-Lastly, the dark southeastern drywood termite, Kalotermes approximates (Snyder), which is found around the Gulf Coast west to New Orleans and on the Atlantic Coast north to southern Virginia.
+Lastly, the dark southeastern drywood termite, Kalotermes approximates (Snyder), is found around the Gulf Coast west to New Orleans and on the Atlantic Coast north to southern Virginia.
 It attacks wood in different structures.

 Characteristics

 As with most species of termites, drywood termites are categorized in a caste system.
-When a queen finds the right location for a colony, which often is in the rafters of a home, she selects a mate (or king) and starts laying eggs.
+When a queen finds the right location for a colony, often in the rafters of a home, she selects a mate (or king) and starts laying eggs.

-A mature colony can have about a few hundred to a few thousand members.
+A mature colony can have a few hundred to a few thousand members.
 It takes many years for a settlement to have swarmers (the alates) that are future kings and queens of new colonies.

 These new colonies develop slowly.
 After two years, there can be less than 50 workers, and one soldier and Swarmers are not produced until four years or later.

-The drywood termites like most species of termites feed on cellulose found in plants and wood.
+The drywood termites, like most species of termites, feed on cellulose found in plants and wood.
 This is why they are found in homes, fences, and trees.
-Nonetheless, drywood termites eat across the fiber of the wood, which destroys the wood, Most subterranean termites avoid the harder layers of wood, eating only the more delicate layers.
+Nonetheless, drywood termites eat across the fiber of the wood, which destroys the wood; most subterranean termites avoid the harder layers of wood, eating only the more delicate layers.

 Drywood Termite Frass

 Drywood Termite excretal pellets called grass are a distinguishing characteristic of this non-subterranean species of termites.
-These pellets are oval-shaped, sturdy, and have six different concave surfaces on the sides; it ends are rounded.
+These pellets are oval-shaped, sturdy, and have six different concave surfaces on the sides; their ends are rounded.

-Certain anobiid beetles also eject pellets from wood in which they feed.
+Certain anobiid beetles also eject pellets from the wood in which they feed.
 These pellets can easily be distinguished from those of drywood termites because they have rounded, convex surfaces.

 A typical subterranean termite colony can contain more than 500,000 termites, while a typical drywood termite colony only holds about 10,000.

-Certain anobiid beetles also eject pellets from wood in which they feed.
+Certain anobiid beetles also eject pellets from the wood in which they feed.
 These pellets can easily be distinguished from those of drywood termites because they need rounded, convex surfaces.

 A typical subterranean termite colony can contain more than 500,000 termites, while a typical drywood termite colony only holds about 10,000.